Swansea Vale Railway: Morriston Loop

 The main line had been built on the eastern bank, as it was less developed and land acquisition was expected to be cheaper.
 Of course, most of the industry and population were on the western bank, and the railway could not serve them directly.
-The Board decided to propose a Morriston branch; it was to be a loop line off the existing main line, leaving at Upper Boat station and rejoining the original line at Glais.
-Powers for the construction were granted in 1867.
+The Board decided to propose a Morriston branch; it was to be a loop line off the existing main line, leaving at Upper Bank station and rejoining the original line at Glais.
+Powers for the construction were granted in the Swansea Vale Railway Act 1867 (30 & 31 Vict. c. xcviii).

 It was submitted for inspection to the Board of Trade for passenger operation, and Colonel Hutchinson visited for the purpose; everything was satisfactory and the first part of the line between Morriston and Upper Bank was opened for goods traffic on 6 October 1871.
 The section probably opened for passenger traffic on 15 March 1871.

 The full length of the Morriston Loop was opened on 2 October 1871 and from that date all passenger trains ran via Morriston and Clydach, with a new station at Glais.
 The old station at Llansamlet was retained for goods but closed to passengers and Birchgrove closed completely, so the old main line between Glais and Upper Bank was now operated by goods trains only.

 In the second half of 1872, the dividend on ordinary shares for the year reached 6%.